ruslanmv/ruslanmv.github.io/_posts/2020-07-28-Azure-Data-Science-Practice-Questions.md

      1: Boosted Decision Tree Regression
      Mean absolute error (MAE) measures how close the predictions are to the actual outcomes; thus, a lower score is better.

-     2:
-     Online Gradient Descent: If you want the algorithm to find the best parameters for you, set Create trainer mode option to Parameter Range.
+	 2:Online Gradient Descent: If you want the algorithm to find the best parameters for you, set Create trainer mode option to Parameter Range.
 You can then specify multiple values for the algorithm to try.

 206. ###  You need to select the bias and variance properties of the model with varying tree depth values.